 All Nutri-Grade beverages will be graded using a single set of thresholds for sugar and saturated fat content (Figure 1).

-Figure 1: Nutri-Grade Grading Systemfig1 for NG website
+Figure 1: Nutri-Grade Grading System

 The Healthier Choice Symbol (HCS) and Healthier Dining Programme (HDP) guidelines are aligned with the Nutri-Grade mark, such that all drinks under the HCS and HDP programmes are either Grade A or B.